Calcijex Side Effects

 Generic name: calcitriol

-Applies to calcitriol: oral capsule, oral liquid
+Applies to calcitriol: oral capsules, oral solution, parenteral injection.

 For Healthcare Professionals

 Applies to calcitriol: injectable solution, oral capsule, oral liquid.

 Early signs of excessive vitamin D intake include weakness, headache, somnolence, nausea, vomiting, dry mouth, constipation, muscle pain, bone pain, metallic taste, anorexia, abdominal pain, or stomach ache.
 Late signs include polyuria, polydipsia, anorexia, weight loss, nocturia, conjunctivitis (calcific), pancreatitis, photophobia, rhinorrhea, pruritus, hyperthermia, decreased libido, elevated BUN, albuminuria, hypercholesterolemia, elevated AST and ALT, ectopic calcification, nephrocalcinosis, hypertension, cardiac arrhythmias, dystrophy, sensory disturbances, dehydration, apathy, arrested growth, urinary tract infections, and rarely, overt psychosis.[Ref]

 Uncommon (0.1% to 1%): Decreased appetite

 Frequency not reported: Polydipsia, dehydration, weight loss, thirst, hyperphosphatemia, anorexia, hypercholesterolemia[Ref]